BUL Jinja FC

 BIDCO Uganda Limited Jinja Football Club, also BUL Jinja FC, is a Ugandan football club from Jinja, in the Eastern Region of the country.
 The club is owned by the Jinja-based BIDCO Uganda Limited.
-They play in the top division of Ugandan football, the Uganda Premier League.
+They play in the top tier division of Ugandan football, the Uganda Premier League and play there home games at FUFA Technical Centre in Njeru.

 History

 The club was founded in 2006-2007 as Bidco Co. departmental competitions with an intent of corporate social responsibility to market and promote Bidco Products, through which they developed the idea of joining Fufa associated leagues.

 The team played in the FUFA Super League for the first time in 2011 and finished thirteenth out of sixteen teams in the league that season.